-The former France boss has lamented his side's profligacy in front of goal after they created a host of opportunities following Radamel Falcao's equaliser
+The former France boss has lamented his side's profligacy in front of goal after the team created a host of opportunities following Radamel Falcao's equalizer.

-Paris Saint-Germain coach Laurent Blanc has voiced his disappointment with his side's 1-1 draw against Monaco on Sunday as he feels the reigning champions deserved more.
+Paris Saint-Germain coach Laurent Blanc has voiced his disappointment with his side's 1-1 draw against Monaco on Sunday as he feels the reigning champion deserved more.

-PSG sit second in the Ligue 1 table, trailing leaders Monaco by two points.
+PSG sits second in the Ligue 1 table, trailing Monaco by two points.